Frequently Asked Questions

 When are students to have a device?

-Students may bring their devices on September 5, 2018.
+Students may bring their devices on the first day of school.

 Does BYOD mean that my child will be using a device all day?

 Absolutely not.
 Winchester Public Schools greatly values the use of technology while at the same time recognizing that it is ONE tool that is available to staff and students.
 As always, we will continue to emphasize that authentic learning and life-long skills include choosing the appropriate tools for the job.
 There will be whole chunks of days (or in fact whole days) where students may not use their device.